Colbal-Solutions/website/content/_index.md

 ---
 title: "Colbal"
 featured_image: "/images/hero/mainBG.jpeg"
-description: "Dynamic Technology and Business Solutions"
+description: "Providing technology consulting to new and existing small businesses through web design, software improvements, data management and information security. "
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
 theme_version: '2.8.2'

 ---
 Welcome to Colbal.
-We are your technology consulting company.
-We specialize in solving the big problems for small business.
+We are your technology consults.
+Providing technology consulting to new and existing small businesses through web design, software improvements, data management, information security, and more.